pachyderm/docs/content/latest/how-tos/advanced-data-operations/err-cmd.md

 ![Datums in progress](/images/datums_in_progress.png)

-Pachyderm writes only processed datums of successful jobs to the output commit so that these datums can be processed by downstream pipelines.
+MLDM writes only processed datums of successful jobs to the output commit so that these datums can be processed by downstream pipelines.
-For example, in your first pipeline, Pachyderm processes three datums.
+For example, in your first pipeline, MLDM processes three datums.
 If one of the datums is marked as *recovered* and two others are successfully processed, only these two successful datums are used in the next pipeline.